UMThorntonGroup/ipam-hackathon/README.md

 <img width="1059" height="961" alt="image" src="https://github.com/user-attachments/assets/d089d5ab-2184-4b17-befa-b8feff5f54c7" />

 The default setting can look ugly, but there are setting that could be adjusted to make it look better (see below).
 If you are interested, please let me know and I'll try to help.
-(Generally, reduced the font size in "Annotation" and "View" under the Controls menu at the top tool bar.)
+(Generally, reduce the font size in "Annotations" under the "Controls" menu at the top tool bar.)

 ## Visualizing the result from `corrosion_microgalvanic` application